Contribute to Quality Animal Welfare

 - Assess the situation you are faced with and remove any further threats to the animal or yourself.

-- If the animal is on a road, ensure you are parked in a safe place off the road.
+- If the animal is on a road, ensure you are parked in a safe place off the road and watch for moving traffic.

 - If necessary, flag down another driver to assist by stopping or diverting traffic while you attend to the animal.